 1. The Economics Of The industry Are Extremely Attractive

 I have written about the economics of the tobacco industry before so go and have a look at that post before continuing.
-It shows that tobacco companies have earnt above average returns for long periods of time due to regulation protecting their moats.
+It shows that tobacco companies have earned above-average returns for long periods of time due to regulation protecting their moats.

 Likewise, a lot of the very big investors – pension funds, sovereign wealth funds – that control trillions of dollars worth of assets want nothing to do with tobacco companies.
 Many of these deep pools of capital are banned from investing in tobacco.